marco-mariotti/selenoprofiles4/docs/advanced.rst

 categories of actions: *post_blast_filter, post_blast, post_blast_merge,
 pre_choose, pre_filtering, post_filtering, pre_output*.

-The categories names are pretty self-explanatory, but see `Appendix 2 <\l>`__ for their precise mapping in the workflow.
+The categories names are pretty self-explanatory.
 The actions *post_blast* and *post_blast_merge* are performed on blast hits, while the others are performed on blast hits or exonerate/genewise predictions.